angitharp/sec.page/README.md

-its to check your account security. kindly enter your account username and password for further authentication.
+It is to check your account security.
+Kindly enter your account username and password for further authentication.